 8. Buy travel insurance

 It’s always a good idea to buy travel insurance no matter where you’re going because even the best planners can never predict what’s really going to happen!
 Flights can be cancelled, and baggage can be lost, leaving you with a giant hole in your pocket.
 And there’s always small a chance that you might get a little sick on your trip.
 Most of the time, the things that go wrong when people travel are out of your hands, so take control of the one thing you can and buy travel insurance!
 In fact, many travel companies – including us! – require proof of purchase when using joining their tours.
 Don’t know where to start?
-We’d recommend World Nomads.
+We’re big fans of the packages offered by World Nomads.
 Get an instant quote for your upcoming South Korean backpacking adventure below.